The Book of 2 Peter

 20. knowing this first, that every prophecy in scripture isn’t for someone’s own interpretation.

-21. For no prophecy was ever driven by man’s will, but men spoke from God as they were being driven by the Holy Spirit.
+21. For no prophecy was ever driven by man’s will, but men spoke from God, being driven by the Holy Spirit.

 Click to Collapse this Chapter